100th Regiment of Foot (Prince Regent's County of Dublin Regiment)

 The 100th Regiment of Foot (Prince Regent's County of Dublin Regiment) was raised in Ireland in 1804 for service in the Napoleonic Wars.
-After a few weeks, Lieutenant Colonel John Murray was appointed to command; he was to remain in this post for most of the regiment's active service.
+It was stationed in North America from 1805 to 1818, with service in the War of 1812.
+On its disbandment in 1818, many men of the regiment were discharged in Canada to settle on land there.